The Bible

 Jeremiah Chapter 36

-1It happened in the fourth year of Jehoiakim the son of Josiah, king of Judah, that this word came to Jeremiah from ForeverOne, saying, 2Take a scroll of a book, and write therein all the words that I have spoken to you against Israel, and against Judah, and against all the nations, from the day I spoke to you, from the days of Josiah, even to this day.
+1In the fourth year of Jehoiakim the son of Josiah, king of Judah, this word came to Jeremiah from ForeverOne, saying, 2Take a scroll of a book, and write in it all the words that I have spoken to you against Israel, and against Judah, and against all the nations, from the day I spoke to you, from the days of Josiah, even to this day.

 3It may be that the house of Judah will hear all the evil which I purpose to do to them; that they may return every man from his evil way; that I may forgive their iniquity and their sin.